-Sewer Service Charges by Month
+Sewer Service Charges by Month shown in millions

 Sewer service charges, the largest revenue source for NapaSan, are collected from property taxes predominantly in December and April, with direct billing of some customers throughout the year.
-The amount collected for the second quarter was as expected, within the normal fluctuations due to changes in annual usage by commercial and industrial customers.
-There was minimal impact from COVID-19.
-Collection of the sewer service charges is in line with what was collected during the same period last fiscal year.
+The amount collected for the year to date was slightly lower than FY 2018/19, a year that was not affected by COVID-19, but in line with what was collected during the same period last fiscal year.
+The impact of COVID-19 was minimal on the collection of sewer service charges.